tinymovr/Tinymovr-ROS/README.md

 - Tinymovr devices with firmware 1.6.x
 - Devices properly set up and calibrated.

+> [!NOTE]
+> If you plan to use the CANine adapter, you need to flash it with the Candlelight firmware, which is compatible with socketcan.
+Use [this web-based flasher](https://canable.io/updater/canable1.html) for easy upgrade.
+Use Chrome and choose the Candlelight firmware from the drop-down list.

 ## Installation

 1. Navigate to your catkin workspace's source folder: